Why is the MyWays success framework like learning to drive?

 Skills and abilities to analyze complex problems and construct solutions in real-life situations

-Critical Thinking & Problem Solving - Ability to reason effectively, use systems thinking, and make judgments and decisions toward solving problems in educational, work, and life settings
+Critical Thinking & Problem Solving - Ability to analyze and reason effectively, and use systems thinking and design thinking toward solving problems in varied settings

 Creativity & Entrepreneurship - The imagination, inventiveness, and experimentation to achieve new and productive ideas and solutions

-Communication & Collaboration - Oral, written, and visual communication skills as well as the ability to work effectively with diverse teams
+Communication & Collaboration - Oral, written, and visual communication skills and the ability to work effectively with diverse teams

-Practical Life Skills - Ability to understand and manage personal finances, health and fitness, and emotional, spiritual, and other aspects of personal wellbeing to enable and support a productive, effective life
+Practical Life Skills - Ability to understand and manage personal finances, health, and independence

 Subject area knowledge and organizing concepts essential for academic and real-life applications

-English and Math Core - Deep English and math learning and application across settings as described in the Common Core State Standards
+English Core - Deep English learning and application across settings, aligned with the Common Core and similar standards

-Interdisciplinary & Global Knowledge - Global, cross-cultural, civic, environmental, and economic literacies
+Interdisciplinary & Global Knowledge - Integrated interdisciplinary thinking and empathetic development of global, cross-cultural, civic, environmental, and economic literacies

-Career-Related Technical Skills - Academic, technical, and employability skills in at least one career area of interest
+Career-Related Technical Skills - The integration of academic, technical, and employability skills in at least one existing career area or emerging problem space of personal interest

-Knowledge and capacity to successfully navigate learning, work, and life opportunities and choices
+Knowledge and capacity to successfully navigate college, career, and life opportunities and choices

-Surveying the Learning, Work & Life Landscape - The ability to research and understand information, resources, external barriers, and internal factors relevant to upcoming transitions
+Survey the Learn, Work, & Life Landscapes - Ability to research and understand information, resources, external barriers, and internal factors relevant to upcoming transitions in school, career, and life

-Developing Personal Roadmaps - The ability to translate goals into action plans for each new stage or transition, especially the transition from high schooler to independent, contributing adult
+Design & Iterate Prototype Experiences - Ability to translate goals into prototype experiences for each new stage or transition, especially the transition from high schooler to independent, contributing adult

-Finding Needed Help & Resources - The ability to identify, locate, and secure the time, money, materials, organizations, mentors, and partners needed to support one’s plans
+Find Needed Help & Resources - Ability to identify, locate, and secure the time, money, materials, organizations, mentors, and partners needed to support one’s plans

-- Navigating Each Stage of the Journey - The ability to implement plans in the worlds of learning, work, and life, making mid-course adjustments as required based on new experience
+- Navigate Each Stage of the Journey - Ability to implement plans in the worlds of education, work, and life, making mid-course adjustments as required based on new experience

 The skills and behaviors of the MyWays competencies are interrelated and interdependent.
 Learners develop competency by increasing their capability and agency.

-Capability - Knowledge and the understanding to use it in real-life situations
+Knowledge and the understanding to use it in real-world situations

-The MyWays whole-student competency plot creates a profile for individual students based on their strengths, needs, and goals.
-It displays all of the competencies at once.
-It can be tailored to your existing student success frameworks and may be used to create plans for growth.
+The MyWays Whole-Student Competency Plot is a tool to create a profile for individual students based on their strengths, needs, and goals.
+It displays all of the competencies at once to help you visualize the whole set of competencies together.
+It can be tailored to your existing student success frameworks and may be used for a variety of practical purposes.
+Learn more about this tool.

 Explore the Report